 The U.S. Small Business Administration (SBA) helps Americans start, build, and grow businesses through an extensive network of field offices and partnerships with public and private organizations.
 SBA’s Export Working Capital Program (EWCP) loans are targeted to businesses that are able to generate export sales and need additional working capital to support these sales.
 The SBA Export Express program provides exporters and lenders a streamlined method to obtain SBA backed financing for loans and lines of credit up to USD $250,000.
 Lenders use their own credit decision process and loan documentation; exporters get access to their funds faster.
 The SBA provides an expedited eligibility review and provides a response in less than 24 hours.

 Multilateral Development Banks:

 The Commercial Service maintains Commercial Liaison Offices in each of the main Multilateral Development Banks, including the Inter-American Development Bank and the World Bank.
 These institutions lend billions of dollars in developing countries on projects aimed at accelerating economic growth and social development by reducing poverty and inequality, improving health and education, and advancing infrastructure development.
 The Commercial Liaison Offices help American businesses learn how to get involved in bank-funded projects, and advocate on behalf of American bidders.
-Learn more by contacting the Commercial Liaison Office to the Inter-American Development Bank or Commercial Liaison Office to the World Bank
+Learn more by contacting the Commercial Liaison Offices to the Inter-American Development Bank and the World Bank